Spikeysanju/svelte-5-todo/README.md

 The `todo-list.svelte` file uses several features of Svelte 5:

-- `$state`: This feature is used to create reactive states for tasks, input value, and tags.
+- `$state`: This api is used to create reactive states for tasks, input value, and tags.
 Any changes to these states will automatically cause the component to re-render.
-- `frozen`: This feature is used to prevent reactivity for tags.
+- `frozen`: This api is used to prevent reactivity for tags.
 Changes to tags will not cause the component to re-render.
-- `$derived.by`: This feature is used to create derived states for total tasks, completed tasks, and filtered tasks.
+- `$derived.by`: This api is used to create derived states for total tasks, completed tasks, and filtered tasks.
 These states automatically update whenever their dependencies change.
-- `$effect`: This feature is used to handle side effects, such as saving and loading tasks from local storage.
+- `$effect`: This api is used to handle side effects, such as saving and loading tasks from local storage.
-- `$inspect`: This feature is used for debugging.
+- `$inspect`: This api is used for debugging.
 It can log the current state of tasks to the console.

 Note: These new Runes APIs are part of Svelte 5.